Gravitational-wave Merger Forecasting: Scenarios for the early detection and localization of compact-binary mergers with ground based observatories: Pre-merger detection of mergers with gravitational waves

 PyCBC Live can search for pre-merger signals by using a template bank of truncated TaylorF2 waveforms that discretely sample the time before merger.
 As the frequency evolution of a TaylorF2 inspiral is monotonic in time, we can truncate it at a particular frequency to approximate a waveform that is similarly truncated at a chosen time before merger.
 For our analysis, we choose the frequencies corresponding to increments of $5\%$ of the total expected SNR.
 For each frequency cutoff, we generate a template bank using a standard geometric placement algorithm~\citep{Brown:2012qf}.

 We configure PyCBC Live to minimize the latency incurred by the analysis.
 By careful choice of the analysis step size, power spectral density estimation, and data preconditioning, we reduce the latency of the PyCBC Live analysis down to a worst case delay of $2.5$~s (average of $2$~s), measured from the time data is available to the analysis to the moment a candidate is identified.
 The latency includes the need to collect data for filtering, the computational processing, and also the latency incurred due to the discreteness of the input data ($1$~s).

-In practice, however, in addition to this analysis derived latency, the delay from data production, distribution, server communication, and sky localization in total contributes more to the overall latency than the search algorithm itself.
-Significant work will need to take place in these areas to reduce the total latency below $\sim 5-10$~s.
+In addition to the latency introduced by the search, an extra latency of at least a few seconds was typically introduced by the other steps of the alert generation during O3: the calibration of the strain data ($\sim 3$ s; \cite{VietsThesis}) and its distribution to the computing center, the rapid sky localization ($\sim 1$ s; \cite{BAYESTARSpeedup}), and the processing and public distribution of the alert.
+Hence, significant work across all steps will be needed to reduce the total latency below $\sim 5$--$10$ s.